jjloomis/google-and-youtube-basics/creating-a-google-account.md

 5. You will be prompted to Verify your account via text message.
 Enter your phone number and click **Continue**.
 6. You will receive a verification code on your phone.
 Enter this code in the browser and click **Continue**.
 7. You are now logged into Google.
 In the upper-right corner of the browser, click the **drop-down** arrow and click **Account** to access your account settings.
-8. Use your Google account credentials \(username and password\) to sign into YouTube, Gmail, and Google Analytics.
+8. Use your Google account credentials \(username and password\) to sign into Google Drive, Gmail, Google Analytics, and YouTube.